 Eleven Mile Reservoir has a whopping 325 campsites.
 All are dotted around the lake in 9 campgrounds.
 You can find basic and walk-in tent sites, as well as electric and lakeside camping.
 There are 52 sites with 30 amp electric.
 Try to score a site with some tree shade in Rocky Ridge Campground C or E loops.

 Or you can try the Backcountry Campground open to adventurous tent campers!
 These 25 secluded sites are tucked away on a wooded peninsula.
 You can pack or boat your supplies to these lakeside sites.
 Make use of the park’s nearly 5 miles of multi-use hiking and biking trails.
 Because of the great lake, there are myriad migratory birds to watch and waterfowl hunting each fall.

 Includes Campgrounds: Rocky Ridge, North Shore, Stoll Mountain, Cross Creek, Lazy Boy, Rocking Chair, Howbert Point, and Witchers Cove campgrounds, Backcountry campsites

 - Closest Town: Lake George (10mi); Downtown Colorado Springs (49mi)

-- Specs: 9 campgrounds totally 325 campsites, from basic walk-in tent sites to electric and lakeshore, open year round, 14 campsites are backcountry, requiring you to hike-in or boat in supplies to site
+- Specs: 9 campgrounds totally of 325 campsites, from basic walk-in tent sites to electric and lakeshore, open year round, 14 campsites are backcountry, requiring you to hike in or boat in supplies to the site

 - Amenities: Bathrooms, boat ramps, picnic table, fire pit, tent pad, dump station, potable water, camper services building with coin-operated showers and laundry, plus flush toilets